Sheffield Park railway station

 Sheffield Park is the southern terminus of the Bluebell Railway and also the headquarters of the line.
 It is located on the southern bank of the River Ouse (which the line crosses just beyond the platforms) and is also situated on the Greenwich Meridian.
+It also neighbours 360 Degree Brewing Company which is named for the Greenwich Meridian and is famed for a cask best bitter called Bluebell which is named in honour of the Bluebell Railway.

 History

 The station opened in 1882 at the request of the Earl of Sheffield, a local landowner and promoter of The Lewes and East Grinstead Railway Act 1877 which authorised the construction of a line from East Grinstead to Lewes, now popularly known as the Bluebell Railway.
 Originally named "Fletching and Sheffield Park", the name of the nearby village was dropped in 1883 following objections by the Earl.
 It was originally closed in May 1955 but was reopened in August 1956 after it was found the closure was illegal.

 Following the line's closure in 1958, a group of students formed a society with the intention of preserving part of the East Grinstead to Lewes line.
 On 7 August 1960 the group began working a short stretch of line between Sheffield Park and Bluebell Halt, just south of Horsted Keynes which was leased to it by British Railways.
 By 1968, the group had raised enough funds to purchase both the Sheffield Park and Horsted Keynes stations, with the former now the Bluebell Railway's headquarters.